miwurster/miwurster/resume.md

     end: "present",
     location: "Berlin, Germany - Remote",
     description: `
-Lead the transformation of the PlanQK Platform from a research prototype into a public SaaS offering.
+I led the transformation of the PlanQK Platform from a research prototype to a public SaaS offering.
+A cornerstone of this transformation was the integration of Google Cloud services, including GKE, Cloud SQL, PubSub, Cloud Build, Cloud Run, and Cloud Storage, which formed the foundation of a robust and scalable cloud infrastructure.
+This was complemented by the containerization of software components, such as Spring Boot and TypeScript/Vue.js applications, ensuring their deployment on Kubernetes achieved high availability and resiliency.
+My responsibilities extended to overseeing the platform's technical architecture, ensuring its scalability, security, and maintainability.
+A key part of our strategy was implementing a comprehensive test automation strategy that encompassed fully automated integration, acceptance, and performance testing.
-Built on top of Kubernetes while embracing continuous delivery to build better software faster.
+My leadership in the establishment of a continuous delivery pipeline, leveraging GitLab CI, Helm, GitOps, and ArgoCD, was central to build better software faster.
+Additionally, I developed an operational strategy encompassing monitoring, logging, and alerting to guarantee the platform's reliable operation.
 `,
   },
   {